© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel yr Henfaes cairn cemetery is a scheduled monument protected by Cadw under reference DE301.
 View the official record →

-Moel yr Henfaes cairn cemetery is a prehistoric funerary monument located in Denbighshire, Wales, designated as a scheduled ancient monument under Cadw reference DE301.
+Moel yr Henfaes cairn cemetery is a Prehistoric round cairn located in Denbighshire, Wales, and is designated as a Scheduled Ancient Monument under Cadw reference DE301.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE301.

 Moel yr Henfaes cairn cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel yr Henfaes cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE301.